Update: ‘New full-width display to revolutionize user experience’ sub-section added to ‘Interior.’

 With the scarce materials in the typical lithium-ion batteries driving up costs and causing supply irregularities, like many automakers, including luxury brands, Mercedes could resort to LFP.
-The 2024 Mercedes EQA and 2025 Mercedes EQB could be among its models having the new cells.
+The next-gen 2025 Mercedes EQA and Mercedes EQB could be among its models featuring the new cells.

 The scarcity and the resulting rising cost and supply shortage of Cobalt and Nickel have automakers rethinking their battery strategy.
 Citing Goldman Sachs, a report from CNBC in March 2021 said that the cost of Nickel would increase by 60%, while Cobalt’s cost would double.
 Moreover, using Nickel in batteries impacts the vehicle’s safety, as it is prone to fire.

 Ola Källenius, Chairman – BoM, Mercedes-Benz Group, has said that the company is considering lithium-iron-phosphate batteries for entry-level models, Bloomberg reported on October 27, 2021.
 The company’s line-up includes entry-level electric SUVs, namely Mercedes EQA and Mercedes EQB.

 Even in upper-class new EVs, the EQS and EQE, Mercedes has limited the usage of Cobalt.
 In the cathodes of the batteries of both models, the Cobalt content is less than 10%.
 In the EQS’ case, the company says that the Cobalt content is significantly lower compared to the previous battery generation.